 Jeannette fostered Patti for a few months when John Walzel walked into their lives.
 John saw Patti and quickly fell in love, deciding this was just the dog he was hoping to find one day, and adopted her.
 Patti was curious and adventurous, as puppies often are, and in a sudden burst of excitement ran into the street and was hit by a car.
 After an emergency trip to the local veterinarian, some plates and screws in place, she went back to enjoying life again.

 Shortly after her accident—life took a dismal turn.
 Patti slowly starting having seizures, and her loving owner suddenly passed away.
 Jeannette and David, her former foster parents, heard about the passing of Patti’s owner and took her home with them.
 By this time, Patti was on seizure medication and needed special treatment throughout the day to prevent episodes.
-The Halls moved to College Station shortly after welcoming Patti back into the family and were referred to the CVM for Patti’s reoccurring seizures.
+The Halls moved to College Station shortly after welcoming Patti back into the family and were referred to the VMBS for Patti’s reoccurring seizures.

-Dr. Jonathan Levine, professor in the Small Animal Hospital neurology service, began treating Patti with consistent care.
+Dr. Jonathan Levine, professor in the Small Animal Teaching Hospital neurology service, began treating Patti with consistent care.
 Like many cases of seizures in dogs, the cause was unknown.

 “Dr. Levine did everything,” said David.
-“The Small Animal Hospital at A&M did lab work and a CT scan but they could never find a cause of the seizures.
+“The Small Animal Teaching Hospital at A&M did lab work and a CT scan but they could never find a cause of the seizures.
 Even when Patti’s necropsy was done, her brain pathology was normal.”